Ministry of Education

 A measure equivalent to the number of educators/teachers/administrators who work full-time in a school district.

 A measure indicating the proportion of full-time participation (full day, full week) in the education system, calculated by adding the FTE values of the enrolments.
 A half-day Kindergarten enrolment is considered a 0.5 FTE; full-day Kindergarten enrolments are recognized as full FTEs.
 A school-age enrolment in Grades 1-12, enrolled full-time, is considered one FTE.
 One FTE for an adult enrolment is equal to eight courses.
 One FTE for a secondary school-age enrolment is equal to four courses.

 - Full-Time Equivalent (FTE) Teacher

 A measure equivalent to the number of teachers who work full-time in a school.

 See General Educational Development (GED) Secondary School Equivalency Certificate.

 - General Educational Development (GED) Secondary School Equivalency Certificate

 The General Educational Development (GED) is a set of five multiple choice tests in the areas of language arts writing, language arts reading, social studies, science and mathematics.
 The language arts writing test also requires the writing of an essay.
 The GED Secondary School Equivalency Certificate is awarded to examinees who successfully complete all five tests.
 For more information please see the Guidebook for Examinees.

 The GED certificate is not the same as the "Dogwood Diploma" awarded to students who complete the graduation requirements of the British Columbia Secondary School Program. [more]

-The Gifted reporting group consists solely of individuals who meet the criteria for Category P – Gifted, and who are enrolled in the Special Education Program for that category.
+Refers to students who meet the criteria for Category P – Gifted, and who are enrolled in the Special Education Program for that category. [more]

 - Grade Point Average (GPA)